 “I think he did a good job throwing the ball accurately downfield,” Lazor said.
 “It looked from the sideline like he had good poise in the pocket, and we’ll keep working on it.”

-Playing the blame game is always a cathartic experience, a type of coping mechanism that both dulls the acute pain of such a deflating loss and allows you to hone in your frustration on a specific target.
-But having hashed out the sundry factors which combined to doom Virginia Saturday, fans, players and coaches alike should beware of permitting the blame game to shape their attitude towards this team.
+But having hashed out the sundry factors that combined to doom Virginia Saturday, fans, players and coaches alike should beware of permitting the blame game to shape their attitude toward this team.

-All too often in this impatient, volatile sports climate, we crave a villain to assign responsibility for our suffering.
-Chuck Klosterman alluded to this earlier this week in a piece on Grantland about Chris Johnson and fantasy football: when we invest so much time, money, and emotional capital into a failing team or player, bitterness and resentment can poison us with a sense of entitlement.
-This attitude accounted for the droves of fans that started filing out of Scott Stadium during that humiliating 34-0 Tech run: some didn’t care enough to stay, but I’d like to think others cared so much that they refused to bear another second.
+As Chuck Klosterman alluded earlier this week in a piece on Grantland about Chris Johnson and fantasy football: When we invest so much time, money and emotional capital into a failing team or player, bitterness and resentment can consume us and prevent us from rationally responding to disappointment.
+This attitude accounted for the droves of fans that started filing out of Scott Stadium during that humiliating 34-0 Tech run.
+Some didn’t care enough to stay, but I’d like to think others cared so much that they refused to bear another second.

-The Cavaliers—and to a certain extent, the officials as well—owe it to the people who love and support this game to toil as strenuously as possible to rectify their flaws.
+The Cavaliers owe it to the people who love and support this game to toil as strenuously as possible to rectify their flaws.
 But they are not villains for losing a game.
-If anything, as the fans now know who weathered the entire game in all its misery, they’re more like heroes for mastering one of life’s hardest tests: persisting in the face of disaster and doubt.
+If anything, they’re more like heroes for fighting back on a day when they had every excuse to give up.